 [Example Feature One]

 **A global kingdom riding on an online social administration structure, made up of communities, Cluscomms, Unicomms, and a global echelon.
 This structure is intended to gradually move humanity away from the failed concept of political rulership, and to instead embrace social administration.
-Once this fundraising effort concludes, we will register the kingdom as a company-limited-by-guarantee and operate in strategic stealth until the end of 2024, when we also plan to reveal and bring on board the Emperor, who will guide the kingdom into its next growth phase, which will include acquiring some sovereign land for the future KAG HQs—this founding Emperor will be the Messiah, as identified on the book's cover.
+Regarding this and several of the interface's other features, we will operate in strategic stealth until the end of 2024, when we also plan to bring on board the Emperor, who will guide the kingdom into its next growth phase, which will include acquiring some sovereign land for the future KAG HQs—this founding Emperor will be the Messiah, as identified on the book's cover.

 "In the beginning, I saw a welcome link posted on the personal accounts of those not registered with a community, and it read, 'Join a KAG community or propose one.'
 The kingdom had mapped out the geographic locations of a great number of 'Clustered Communities' beforehand, many of them matching our existing county boundaries.
 As citizens joined a community, they were asked to suggest the name of the 'Clustered Community', or Cluscomm, their base community should belong to."

 "As noted above, Cluscomms fell roughly along today's county boundaries, but since the communities themselves had no physical boundaries, the larger units they formed, for instance Cluscomms, would equally not have had fixed physical boundaries.
 Nonetheless, the present-day county and state boundaries were found useful for administrative purposes."

 "As with the Cluscomms, the kingdom had mapped out an initial network of 'Unified Communities', or Unicomms.
 As more and more communities formed, this network kept evolving until the kingdom gained stable form.
 A Unicomm was essentially a KAG state, but the term 'state' was not used at any time during the kingdom's lifetime."

 "While the Cluscomms coordinated inter-community development and social connectivity, the Unicomms incorporated all the communities, cities, and Cluscomms within their administrative boundaries, and blended them into the kingdom's socio-economic infrastructure.
 The Unicomms also policed the areas which did not have city police units."